 A commonly used term for techniques that do not use a clamp

-Throws where the nage comes in are run on the uke
+Throws where the nage comes in run on the uke

 Nage takes one hand low and the other hand high, thus unbalancing uke

-Nage lowers his hip lower than uke's so that he can be thrown over the hip
+Nage lowers his hip below uke's so he can be thrown over the hip

-A throw in which the arms are held together
+A throw where the arms are held together

 Spinning throw

-Nage takes the arms and brings them behind the shoulder and then presses forward to throw
+Nage grabs the arms and brings them behind the shoulder and then pushes forward to throw

 Weapons

-Aikido also trains with weapons.
-This includes practicing with the short stick, wooden sword and knife.
-Nowadays, some schools also teach how to deal with a situation where a firearm is drawn.
-There are also schools that do not train on and with weapons at all because they are completely against this.
-The opposite of this style is the Iwama style, in which a lot of time and attention is paid to the wooden sword and the short stick.
+In Aikido, training with weapons is also done.
+For example, training with the short stick, wooden sword and knife is done.
+Nowadays, some schools also teach how to deal with a situation in which a firearm is drawn.
+There are also schools that do not train with weapons at all because they are completely against it.
+The opposite of this style is the Iwama style, in which a lot of time and attention is given to the wooden sword and the short stick.

 Multiple attackers

-Within Aikido, people also train to defend themselves against multiple attackers, the so-called taninzudori or taninzugake.
-Sparring with multiple attackers is an important part of many exams and is a mandatory part if you want to obtain a higher degree.
-It is about the person being able to perform movements intuitively in an unstable environment.
+Within Aikido, one also trains to defend oneself against multiple attackers, the so-called taninzudori or taninzugake.
+Sparring with multiple attackers is an important part of many exams and is a mandatory part if one wants to achieve a higher degree.
+It is about the person being able to intuitively execute movements in an unstable environment.
 Strategic choice of techniques is an important part of the training.
-For example, a ura technique can be used to neutralize the current attacker, but this allows one to stand with their backs to the next attacker so that he can continue his attack unhindered.
+For example, a ura technique can be used to neutralize the current attacker, but one can still stand with one's back to the next attacker so that he can continue his attack unhindered.

 Mental training

-Aikido training is both mental and physical with an emphasis on relaxing the body and mind, even when in a dangerous situation.
-This is necessary to enable the practitioner to respond confidently in a fight.
-Mirihei Ueshiba once said that “one must be prepared to take 99% of the attack and face death” to perform the technique without question.
+Aikido training is both mental and physical with emphasis on relaxing the body and mind, even when in a dangerous situation.
+This is necessary to enable the practitioner to react confidently in a fight.
+Morihei Ueshiba once said that “one must be prepared to take 99% of the attack and look death in the eye” in order to perform the technique without hesitation.